Treating Sun Spots Below the Neck + Other Body Concerns

 The Best Anti-Aging Defense is a Good Offense

 Diligent use of a sunscreen is the most important thing you can do to slow the signs of aging—at any age—whether you're 16 or 66.
 One area we often neglect when applying our daily SPF-rated sunscreen is our hands, but our hands get at least as much UV exposure as our face!
 Brown sun spots and crepey skin on our hands are dead giveaways of sun-damage accumulated over decades—how many decades is a fact that many of us prefer not to broadcast.
-Consider Resist Ultimate Anti-Aging Hand Cream SPF 30, a rich cream that provides serious moisture, proven antioxidants, and a water-Resistant sunscreen that dries to a clear finish.
+Consider a sunscreen that provides serious moisture, proven antioxidants, and broad spectrum sun protection.

 Solutions for Sun Spots Below the Neck

 Keep your skin soft while targeting discolored areas with a daily exfoliant—but not a body scrub or loofah.
 Physical exfoliation will not lead to younger, more even-toned skin because it tears away at the skin, damaging collagen.
 Instead, use an AHA (glycolic acid) or BHA (salicylic acid) exfoliant to smooth and gently clear away dead skin, fade brown spots, stimulate collagen production, and soften dry, rough areas.
 Paula's Choice Resist Skin Revealing Body Lotion with 10% AHA is great for sun-damaged areas.
 If you also have breakouts or red bumps, go for Paula's Choice Resist Weightless Body Treatment with 2% BHA.

 Antioxidants and cell-communicating ingredients are among the superstars that keep skin healthier and younger.
 They accomplish this by warding off the free-radical damage that contributes to signs of aging, and retinol is one of the hardest workers of the bunch!